activist-org/activist/README.md

 [**activist.org**](http://activist.org/) is a network for sociopolitical action that allows people the world over to coordinate and collaborate on the issues that matter most.
 The current goal is the creation of a central platform to find and discover political events and organizations.

-**What does the activist `a` mean?** The center of the letter represents an arrow that points towards left-center from the top - that we want to work with the left and center of the political spectrum and value a democratic movement of power down to the people.
+**What does the activist `a` mean?** The center of the letter represents an arrow that points left-center from the top.
+This symbolizes our community and direction: that we want to work with the left and center of the political spectrum and value a democratic movement of power down to the people.

 <a id="contents"></a>